GregOnNet/npm-config-select/README.md

 1. Create a `npmconfig.json` specifying all needed files.
 The path of each file is relative to the corresponding npm-package.

     **Example** The compiled source of  [requirejs](https://www.npmjs.com/package/requirejs) is located in `bin/r.js`.
 If you want to use requirejs you have to use the mentioned path before.
+    In this sample `js` and `css` represent **groups**.
+Groups give the possibility to copy the specified sources into different destination directories.

     ```json
     {